-Sally Abé's delicious roast pork with golden, crispy crackling makes the perfect centerpiece meat for a Sunday roast.
+Sally Abé's delicious roast pork loin recipe with golden, crispy crackling makes the perfect centrepiece meat for a Sunday roast.
 By first salting the pork skin and softening it in boiling water Sally ensures the crackling is crisp without needing to overcook the joint.
 Take a look at our Sunday roast collection to find your perfect accomplishments.

 Using a sharp knife, score the skin of the pork – you want to just cut through the skin and avoid cutting into the meat